Christopher O'Connell: 2021: First ATP quarterfinal, Masters debut

-2022: Australian Open third round in singles & doubles, top 100, first ATP semifinal
+2022: Australian Open 3rd round, top 100

 O'Connell was awarded a fourth wildcard into the 2022 Australian Open.
 He defeated Hugo Gaston in the first round.
-He reached the third round of a Grand Slam for the first time in his career defeating thirteenth seed Diego Schwartzman in straight sets.
+He reached the third round of a Grand Slam for the first time in his career defeating thirteenth seed and world No. 13 Diego Schwartzman in straight sets.
 He would lose to American Maxime Cressy in the third round.
-As a result he returned to the top 150 at World No. 147 on 31 January 2022.
+As a result, he returned to the top 150 at world No. 147 on 31 January 2022.

 O'Connell qualified for Dubai, where he lost to Andy Murray in the first round, despite winning the first set.

 O'Connell won his 12th challenger title in Split, after Zsombor Piros retired in the final trailing 0–2 in the second set after O'Connell won the first.
-He also upset Albert Ramos-Viñolas after qualifying for Geneva before losing to 4th seed Reilly Opelka in the second round.
+He also upset Albert Ramos Viñolas after qualifying for Geneva before losing to 4th seed Reilly Opelka in the second round.

 He received a second consecutive wildcard for the 2022 French Open in May.
 He made his top 100 debut on 18 July 2022 following the 2022 Wimbledon Championships where he did not participate.

-He reached his first ATP semifinal at the 2022 San Diego Open defeating eight seed JJ Wolf and second seed Jenson Brooksby.
+He reached his first ATP semifinal at the 2022 San Diego Open defeating compatriot Jason Kubler by retirement, eight seed J. J. Wolf and second seed Jenson Brooksby.

 O'Connell finished 2022 with an ATP singles ranking of No. 79.

-2023

-At the 2023 Qatar ExxonMobil Open he reached the quarterfinals defeating defending champion and fifth seed Roberto Bautista Agut for his third top-30 win.